 As protein is a key component of every cell of our bodies, we should pay attention to the types of foods we eat to get the necessary intake we need to maintain our health.
 If we don’t eat enough protein for a prolonged period, we can become protein-deficient- however, this is very rare in Europe.

 Our recommended protein intake varies based on our individual need, but the general consensus is that adults should consume approximately 0.75g of protein for each kilogram of body weight.
-This would add up to approximately 56g per day for an average-weight man, and 45g per day for an average-weight woman.
 Children’s protein needs vary by age, and stage of growth and development, and pregnant or breastfeeding women also have different requirements.
 It also varies if you’re exercising more and looking to build more muscle.

 Protein is almost all-encompassing as it can be found in plant and animal foods, with fish, beans and pulses, eggs and meat providing a great source of protein for your daily diet.
 It’s easy to reach your daily protein intake just by having healthy, balanced meals.